Some outstanding features of the Mechanical Engineering Program include:

 - Friendly and approachable faculty and staff

 - An emphasis on the practical aspects of the theory

 - A commitment to team-working and communication skills

-- Accreditation by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (EAC/ABET)
+- Accreditation by the Engineering Accreditation Commission of ABET, www.abet.org.

 A mechanical engineer (ME) may seek employment in a variety of areas.
 Some of these areas are: manufacturing, development, design, research, sales, field engineering, and management.
 Their versatility, structured problem solving skills, imagination, and persistence combine to make mechanical engineers one of the most sought after types of employees by business and industry.
 MEs have made contributions in just about every industry, including aerospace, automation, automotive, computer, construction, heating and cooling, lighting, medical, and paper.
 The ME degree also provides an excellent background for those seeking advanced degrees in biomedical engineering, aerospace engineering, and business administration.
 Employers of recent M.E. graduates include Caterpillar, General Kinematics, General Motors, Hormel, John Deere, Kimberly-Clark, Modine, and Sundstrand.